arcticsecurity/public/docs/Harmonization.md

 # Data Harmonization Ontology

 The proposition of this document is to explicate a data harmonization ontology, which can be used to tailor heterogeneous threat data to the needs of victim notification.
 We pay special attention to categorize the information in a way that directly serves the needs of early warning.
-We present four categories, which consist of explicit functional types, each with a different intended audience in mind, namely:
+We present four categories, which consist of explicit functional types, each with a specific domain of expertise in mind, namely:

  * **suspected compromise** for incident response
  * **known vulnerabilities** for vulnerability management